ewyser/fMPMM-solver/README.md

 ## Fast and efficient MATLAB-based MPM solver in an explicit formulation.

-Copyright (C) 2020  Emmanuel Wyser, Michel Jaboyedoff, Yury Y. Podladchikov.
+Copyright (C) 2020  Emmanuel Wyser, Yury Alkhimenkov, Michel Jaboyedoff, Yury Y. Podladchikov.

 fMPMM-solver is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by